What is hepatitis C virus infection?

 How is the hepatitis C virus spread?

-- Exposure to blood and blood products, including receiving a transfusion of blood or a blood product in a country where the blood supply is not tested for HCV.
+- Exposure to blood and/or blood products, including receiving a transfusion of blood or a blood product in a country where the blood supply is not tested for HCV.
 In Canada, this applies to blood and blood products received before 1992.

 - From a mother to her baby before or during birth (about 5 per cent of the time).